morethan987/Hugo-Blowfish-Exporter/README.md

 ## How to use

+### Export the opened file
 1. set the output file path in the settings of Obisidian.

 2. call the command palette and type `hugo`, then you can see the relevant command.

+### Export all the md files in the opend vault
+1. There is a ribbon button you can click.(If you didn't ban that)

 ## Attention